All About Salik Dubai

 - Al Wahda Street, Al Damascus Street, or E311/ Sheikh Mohammed Bin Zayed Road are used to avoid the Al Mamzar North & South Salik Gate.

 You can use Google Maps to identify all such routes where Salik is free.
 Select the ‘Avoid Tolls’ option when choosing the route.
+Moreover, incase of an address or number change, you can also amend RTA Salik account data conveniently.

 Salik Guidelines